Online Therapeutic Chat Alternatives

-The Comfort Spot is a website designed by the creators of the Quiet Place Project that connects users going through similar situations.
-Although it's more of a community than a chat room, people still can chat with others about mental health topics.
-If you enjoy this website, you may enjoy many of the other resources that the Quite Place Project creators have to offer.
+The Comfort Spot is a website designed by the creators of the Quiet Place Project, and it connects users going through similar situations.
+Although it's more of a community than a chat room, people can still chat about mental health topics.
+If you enjoy this website, you may also enjoy some of the other resources offered by the creators of the Quiet Place Project.

 - HopeNet 360

 HopeNet 360 is another online chat website that connects users with spiritual coaches.
 It also employs crisis counselors to speak to people over the phone.
 This website is available for everyone over the age of 13 and is filled with caring volunteers.
-However, the site operators recommend that anyone who is feeling suicidal should call the National Suicide Prevention Lifeline or talk to one of their crisis counselors over the phone.
-Both of the numbers for these resources are listed in the description of the website.
+However, the site operators encourage anyone feeling suicidal to call the National Suicide Prevention Lifeline or talk to one of their crisis counselors over the phone.
+Numbers for both of these resources are listed in the description of the website.

 - Chat now

-However, the list above does not include platforms strictly for online therapy with a licensed professional.
+If you're feeling alone, connecting with others for support via chat can be enormously helpful.
+However, the list above does not include platforms that strictly offer online therapy with a licensed professional.